 “Who has divided a channel for the overflowing water, or a path for the thunderbolt, to cause it to rain on a land where there is no one, a wilderness in which there is no man; to satisfy the desolate waste, and cause to spring forth the growth of tender grass?” -Job 38:25-27

 Overall Impression.
-If you live in Florida, the Everglades is nothing exciting because you see alligators, large birds and mangrove swamps every day.
-However, to a visitor, the Everglades is an astonishing collection of wildlife you’ll find in few other places set in a vast and surprisingly diverse landscape of grass, swamp and woods.
+If you live in Florida, the Everglades is nothing exciting because you see alligators, large birds, and mangrove swamps every day.
+However, to a visitor, the Everglades is an astonishing collection of wildlife you’ll find in few other places set in a vast and surprisingly diverse landscape of grass, swamp, and woods.
 While the Everglades lacks the breathtaking beauty of some other parks, it packs a myriad of surprising (and surprisingly close) encounters on a smaller scale for those willing to look.

 Favorite Spot.
 The Anhinga Trail at the Royal Palm Visitors Center

 Minimum Time Required.
 About 1 hour.
 In an hour, you can make a quick visit to either the Shark Valley (north) or the Royal Palm (east) Visitors Center and get a good close-up view of alligators and large birds.
 The Royal Palm Visitors Center is especially good for those looking for a quick peek at the park because it sits at the junction of grasslands, mangroves and a hardwood “hammock” of gumbo limbo trees set in a jungle.
 Two short (1/4 – 1/2 mile) walking trails, the Anhinga Trail and the Gumbo Limbo Trail, allow you to explore these areas easily.
-If you’re traveling along US 41 across the north side of the Everglades, stop at Shark Valley to see a dense population of gators in a thick swamp setting.
-If you’re not up for the 2-hour tram into the grasslands, you can walk or bike as far down the road as you’d like to get away from the crowds at the Visitors Center.
+With a little more time, you can press to Pahayokee Trail to get a great overview of the grasslands Everglades is famous for.

 A Longer Visit.
-Everglades NP is well worth a full day or two.
+Everglades NP is well worth at least a full day.
 In a half to a full day, you can drive the main road from the Ernest Coe Visitors Center to Flamingo City on the southern coastline.
+The Coe Visitors Center has some nice displays, but it’s safe to skip it to spend more time in the park.
 Evenly spaced every few miles are points of interest, and each is worth at least a quick stop.
-We started at Royal Palm Visitors Center and the Anhinga Trail.
-As soon as we got out of the car, an 8-foot gator came walking out of the hallway next to the visitors center restrooms and along the sidewalk–talk about a close encounter right off the bat!
-Taking the main road west takes you through Pinelands, a large area of pine forest among the grasses, Pay-Hay Okee (grassy waters), Mahogany Hammock, and a series of small lakes before you get to Flamingo City.
-We picked some spots for the drive out and some for the drive back.
-Our drive out included Mahogany Hammock, a dense jungle area which boasts the country’s largest mahogany tree.
-There is a short boardwalk loop which gives you a nice walk and good feel for the hardwood stands in the Everglades.
+Plan on spending about an hour near the Royal Palm Visitors Center so you can hike the easy Anhinga Trail and Gumbo Lingo Trail.
+On our first visit, as soon as we got out of the car, an 8-foot gator came walking out of the hallway next to the visitors center restrooms and along the sidewalk–talk about a close encounter right off the bat!
+On our second visit, two large gators were sunning right next to the short wall between the visitors center and the pond.
+The Anhinga Trail is a park favorite as this area is home to many alligators and several species of very active birds including anhinga, egrets, herons, cormorants, and even some swallow-tailed kites.
+The Gumbo Limbo Trail is an easy trail through the jungle with some close encounters with some papery red gumbo limbo trees.

-The next day, on our drive back to the Tampa area, we stopped at Shark Valley Visitors Center along US41.
+During our first trip, on our drive back to the Tampa area, we stopped at Shark Valley Visitors Center along US41.
 We were not disappointed!
 Unlike the main area of the park, cars are not allowed along the road.
 You can walk, rent a bicycle (available at the gift shop) or take the free tram (2 hours).
 We didn’t have time for a longer hike, but even in the first 1/4 of road we walked, we were rewarded with close-up photo ops of dozens of alligators and several large herons which live in the waterway adjacent to the road.

 Nearby Towns Homestead, Naples, Miami (Florida)